 Real Estate Transactions

-Board of Regents approval is required for the purchase or sale of real property, or an interest in real property, having a value greater than $1,250,000 or larger than 10 acres.
+Board of Regents approval is required for the purchase or sale of real property, having a value greater than $1,000,000, within 2 miles of a University campus, or larger than 10 acres.

 To determine the value of the real estate to be purchased or sold, the Real Estate Office: